BARCUD MOTOR CLUB

 All officials, marshals and residents en route

-Barcud Motor Club will promote a National “B” road rally on 12th/13th August 2017, to be called the Sunnyhill Barcud Rally.
+Barcud Motor Club will promote a National “B” road rally on 18th/19th August 2019, to be called the Ystwyth Garage Barcud Rally.

-The meeting will be governed by the general competition rules of the MSA (incorporating the provisions of the International Sporting Code of the FIA), these supplementary regulations and any written instructions that the organising club may issue for the event.
+The meeting will be governed by the general competition rules of Motorsport FIA), these supplementary regulations and any written instructions that the organising club may issue for the event.

 The event is open to all fully elected members of Barcud Motor Club and all members of the AWMMC, ANWCC and WAMC.
 Club membership cards, competition licences, championship registrations and NES insurance (if held) letters will be inspected at signing on.

-The event will start from the Mart premises, Tregaron at 21.45 (car 0) on 12 August and finish at Clwb Rygbi Tregaron at approximately 03.30 on 13 August.
-The total mileage will be approximately 97 on maps 135 and 146 (OS Landranger 1:50,000 series), latest editions.
+The event will start from the Mart premises, Tregaron at 22.00 (car 0) on 17 August and finish in the Tregaron area at approximately 03.45 on 18 August.
+The total mileage will be approximately 100 on maps 135 and 146 (OS Landranger 1:50,000 series), latest editions.
 The event will contain competitive sections on the public highway, timed to an accuracy of less than one minute.
-These sections will be run in accordance with the requirements of the MSA.
+These sections will be run in accordance with the requirements of Motorsport UK.
 Cars will leave the start at intervals of one minute.

 PLEASE NOTE THAT ANY COMPETITOR FOUND TO BE DIVULGING, OR HAVING DIVULGED, ROUTE INFORMATION TO SPECTATORS WILL BE EXCLUDED ON THE SPOT.
 YOU HAVE BEEN WARNED.

 The event will consist of three classes, as follows:-